alphagov/govuk-developer-docs/source/manual/get-started.html.md

 We store who has access to GOV.UK tooling in a git repo, [GOV.UK User Reviewer][govuk-user-reviewer] and use automation to alert when people should not have access.
 It's a private repo so you won't be able to access it until step 3 is completed.

-Either yourself (access dependent) or your tech lead should create a pull request to add you to the [tech users](https://github.com/alphagov/govuk-user-reviewer/blob/main/config/govuk_tech.yml).
+Get your tech lead to create a pull request to add you to the [tech users](https://github.com/alphagov/govuk-user-reviewer/blob/main/config/govuk_tech.yml).
 The repo readme specifies the [format new starters should have, with integration admin access](https://github.com/alphagov/govuk-user-reviewer/tree/main#properties-in-the-config-file).
 The `ssh_username` is in the format of `firstnamelastname` and is utilised in [8.
 Get SSH access to integration](#7-get-ssh-access-to-integration)).

 If you are working with us as a contractor from a supplier, please include the supplier's name in the `why_do_they_need_access` field.